Technical characteristics of the car Ford Taurus I-VI generations

 Ford Taurus III Sedan.
 Front view

-The third generation of Taurus was produced with 1996 to 1999 years.
+The third generation of Taurus was produced from 1996 to 1999 years.
 It was a complete redesign of the car.
-The shape of the car was based on an oval, perhaps inspired by the Ford logo.
+The shape of the car was based on an oval, possibly inspired by the Ford logo.
 The car was aimed at wealthier buyers.
-The exterior has more upscale touches, such as chrome wheels, chrome twin tailpipes, and a stylized badge that says "Taurus", instead of the usual letters in previous generations.
+The exterior began to contain more upscale touches, such as chrome wheels, chrome dual exhaust pipes, and a stylized badge with the word "Taurus" instead of the usual letters in previous generations.

-The interior has also been heavily modified to be even more comfortable.
-The dashboard wraps around the driver a little, with all the main controls placed for easier access and made to be recognizable by touch.
-Climate control and radio were combined into a common control panel installed in the center of the dashboard.
-Another novelty was the center console between the two rear seats.
+The interior was also heavily modified to be even more comfortable.
+The dashboard was slightly wrapped around the driver, all the main controls were placed for easier access and were made so that they could be recognized by touch.
+Climate control and radio were combined into a common control panel, installed in the center of the dashboard.
+Another new feature was the center console between the two rear seats.

 Ford Taurus III Wagon.
 Front view